Visualising probabilistic graphical models

 4 diagrams.net

 diagrams.net (formerly draw.io) is a browser-based diagram editor.
-It is a generic diagramming tool but has lots of affordances for the specific needs of graphical models.
+It’s a generic diagramming tool but offers lots of features for the specific needs of graphical models.

 5 Mermaid

-Another browser option mermaid is a flowcharting tool which can be pressed into service for DAGs.
-Unique Value Proposition: code-driven diagrams with a syntax that aspires to be so basic that it is easier than point and click.
-Integrates with many markdown editors.
-Has an online editor, and a CLI.
+Another browser option is mermaid, a flowcharting tool that can be pressed into service for DAGs.
+Unique value proposition: code-driven diagrams with a syntax that aims to be so basic it’s easier than point-and-click.
+It integrates with many markdown editors.
+It has an online editor and a CLI.

 It also has, if anything, too many VS Code integrations.
 Here are two.

-The graphviz family is nearly good, in that it supports graphing various networks, including probabilistic DAGs.
-Inevitably, none of its fancy algorithms ever lay it out quite like I want.
-There is a macOS gui and a cross-platform (WX) gui called doteditor.
+The graphviz family is pretty good — it supports graphing various networks, including probabilistic DAGs.
+Inevitably, none of its fancy algorithms ever lay out graphs quite like I want.

 Figure 3: graphviz model with the fastdot theme

-For some purposes, I would recommend dagitty over this; the syntax is similar, but dagitty additionally accepts specification by a structural equation model.
+For some purposes I recommend dagitty instead; the syntax is similar, and dagitty also accepts specification by a structural equation model.

-daggity (Textor et al. 2017) is an option for the browser and also r.
-I’m not 100% sure how these two parts relate to each other.
+dagitty (Textor et al. 2017) is an option for the browser and also for R. I’m not entirely sure how the two parts relate.
 Documentation for the R version was hard to find—see here.

 ggdag extends daggity to the ggplot ecosystem.
-The ggdag bias structure vignette shows of the useful explanation diagrams available in ggdag and is also a good introduction to selection bias and causal DAGs themselves
+The ggdag bias structure vignette shows useful explanation diagrams available in ggdag and is a good introduction to selection bias and causal DAGs themselves

 Shinydag provides a web interface to ggdag.
-Shinydag is tedious to install natively, especially with the poor documentation.
-It runs ok in docker.
+Shinydag is tedious to install natively because the documentation is poor.
+It runs okay in docker.

 docker run -d -p 3838:3838 --name shinydag gerkelab/shinydag:latest